cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/perceptron/practical.md

 In this exercise, we'll explore multivariate linear regression from both a deterministic and probabilistic perspective.
 We'll implement the model from scratch and compare it with scikit-learn's implementation, then examine the probabilistic interpretation.

-Let's start by importing the necessary libraries and creating a synthetic dataset for our analysis.
+Let's start by importing the necessary libraries.

 ```python
 import numpy as np